stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/vim_playground.md

 I bet you can guess how to add to the end of the line
 -------CNJCx is very

-# The THIRD thing we need to do is select text in the "-- VISUAL --" modes.
+# Refresh the "-- VISUAL --" modes.
 Press [Esc] a couple times.

 WORKING IN " -- VISUAL--" MODE, [v]